How to Get Accurate Estimates for Car Repairs

 Making the right choice on car repair estimates boils down to being informed and proactive.
 It's like packing for a weekend camping trip: you don't just throw random stuff in the trunk and hope for the best.
 You plan.
 ARI talks about how an estimate is a detailed explanation of work.
 That's exactly what you need.

 • Get It In Writing, Always: Never, ever agree to work based on a verbal quote.
-My uncle once agreed to a verbal estimate for a transmission job and ended up paying double what was initially discussed.
-The shop claimed they "found more issues."
+Agree to a verbal estimate for a transmission job and you can end up paying double what was initially discussed, with the shop claiming they "found more issues."
 Surprise!

 • Understand the Labor Rate: Know what the shop charges per hour.
 A $100 per hour rate for a simple oil change is a giant red flag.
 Most online estimators will give you a range, and you can use that to gauge if a shop is being reasonable.
 CBAC stresses the importance of detailed descriptions on estimates.

 • Don't Be Afraid to Walk Away: If an estimate seems too high or the mechanic is evasive, thank them for their time and leave.
 There are plenty of other shops out there.
-My first mechanic was a nice guy, but he charged me about 30% more than the next two shops I got quotes from for the same exhaust work.
-The $50 version of that repair was out there, and I just didn't look hard enough.
+One shop might charge about 30% more than the next two for the same exhaust work.
+The $50 version of that repair is out there; you just have to look hard enough.

 Frequently Asked Questions